debezium/debezium-design-documents/DDD-68.md

 - **Debezium Server side:** only the HTTP notification channel, which ships in debezium-core.
 The platform enables it and injects the callback URL when creating the connector.
 There is nothing to build or mount.
 - **Conductor side:** the receiver, the aggregator, the persistence services, the scheduled cleanup and watchdog jobs, and the SSE + REST endpoints.
-- **Frontend side:** the Overview compact card and the dedicated Snapshots tab, described below.
+- **Frontend side:** the listing page Snapshot column, the Overview compact card, and the dedicated Snapshots tab, described below.

 ### Security note (relevant to deployment, not to the frontend)